-The 71st Annual Golden Globe Awards are one month away and the nominated stars are probably already busy trying to decide what to wear to the ceremony.
-Rob Lowe - who is nominated for "Behind the Candelabra" - called in to Access Hollywood Live on Thursday, where he proposed what may be the best award show idea ever!
+The 71st Annual Golden Globe Awards are Sunday and the nominated stars have probably already decided what they'll wear to the ceremony.
+However, Rob Lowe - who is nominated for "Behind the Candelabra" - called in to Access Hollywood Live recently, where he proposed what may be the best award show idea ever!

 "I may just wear my character's makeup and hair to the actual Golden Globes," he said of his beyond over-the-top Dr. Jack Startz character, who had a face only his plastic surgeon could love.